 Gannets breed for the first time when they are 5 years old.
 The male builds a nest from seaweeds, grasses and excreta and both parents share the job of keeping the egg warm.
 The chicks hatch in June and the parents feed them regurgitated fish until they are ready to fledge in September.
 The chicks then take a flying leap off the cliff ledge, soar for a while, before landing with a splash in the sea.
 The chicks have so much ‘puppy fat’ that they are too heavy to take off from the water’s surface so have to paddle around for a week or two until they lose weight and are able to fly.

-The live camera link operates at the aquarium daily for real time gannet action.
+In the summer months, the live camera link operates at the aquarium for real time gannet action - you can use the camera to view the birds on their nests and look out to sea to watch them flying close to their feeding grounds.
 To see the gannets in the flesh, you can visit Troup Head by foot (though the headland is very exposed and uneven under foot – not for the faint hearted) or by taking a boat trip with Guide Charter Cruises.